freelawproject/doctor/README.md

 #### Endpoint: /convert/audio/mp3/

 This endpoint takes an audio file and converts it to an MP3 file.
-This is used to convert different audio formats from courts across the country and standardizes the format for our endusers.
+This is used to convert different audio formats from courts across the country and standardizes the format for our end users.

 This endpoint also adds the SEAL of the court to the MP3 file and updates the metadata to reflect our updates.

-This isnt the cleanest of CURLs becaus we have to convert the large JSON file to a query string, but for proof of concept here is the result
+This isn't the cleanest of CURLs because we have to convert the large JSON file to a query string, but for proof of concept here is the result

     curl 'http://localhost:5050/convert/audio/mp3/?audio_data=%7B%22court_full_name%22%3A+%22Testing+Supreme+Court%22%2C+%22court_short_name%22%3A+%22Testing+Supreme+Court%22%2C+%22court_pk%22%3A+%22test%22%2C+%22court_url%22%3A+%22http%3A%2F%2Fwww.example.com%2F%22%2C+%22docket_number%22%3A+%22docket+number+1+005%22%2C+%22date_argued%22%3A+%222020-01-01%22%2C+%22date_argued_year%22%3A+%222020%22%2C+%22case_name%22%3A+%22SEC+v.+Frank+J.+Custable%2C+Jr.%22%2C+%22case_name_full%22%3A+%22case+name+full%22%2C+%22case_name_short%22%3A+%22short%22%2C+%22download_url%22%3A+%22http%3A%2F%2Fmedia.ca7.uscourts.gov%2Fsound%2Fexternal%2Fgw.15-1442.15-1442_07_08_2015.mp3%22%7D' \
      -X 'POST' \